Greene County Courthouse (Indiana)

-Greene County Courthouse is a historic courthouse building located at Bloomfield, Greene County, Indiana.
+Greene County Courthouse is a historic courthouse building located at Bloomfield, Indiana.
 It was designed by noted Indianapolis architect George W. Bunting and built in 1885–1886.
 It is a three-story, rectangular, Classical Revival style brick and stone building.
 It measures approximately 112 feet by 77 feet.
 The building has lost its original tower and corner turrets.

 It was listed on the National Register of Historic Places in 2008.